Gwinnett Quilters' Guild

 Just For You

-The J4U bee group is now meeting at Grayson United Methodist Church, 555 Grayson Parkway, Grayson, Ga from 10:00 to 2:00 the 4th Thursday each month.
+The J4U bee group is now meeting at Grayson United Methodist Church, 555 Grayson Parkway, Grayson, Ga from 10:00 to 2:00 the last Friday of each month.
 We have plenty of space for people to join us.
 You can work on the kits or your own J4U quilt.
 If you have any questions please contact me.

 Jackie Campbell